Print | Email

 No. Although posting a work online makes it available to the public, it does not transfer it into the public domain, nor does it remove copyright protection from the work.

 A work typically enters the public domain when its term of copyright expires.
-As of December 30, 2022, the term of copyright in Canada is life-plus-seventy, an extension of 20 years from the former term of life-plus-fifty; that is to say, copyright protection now lasts for the duration of the lifetime of the author, plus 70 years from the end of the calendar year of their death.
-This extension is one of the amendments to the Copyright Act articulated in Division 16 of Part 5 of Bill C-19 The Budget Implementation Act, 2022, which received royal assent on June 23, 2022.
-Division 16 of Part 5 of Bill C-19 will be implemented on December 30, 2022.
-Extending the copyright term will fulfill one of Canada's outstanding obligations under the Canada-United States- Mexico Agreement (CUSMA), which came into force on July 1, 2020, and bring Canada in line with its trading partners.
+As of December 30, 2022, the term of copyright in Canada changed to life-plus-seventy, an extension of 20 years from the former term of life-plus-fifty; that is to say, copyright protection now lasts for the duration of the lifetime of the author, plus 70 years from the end of the calendar year of their death.
+This extension is one of the amendments to the Copyright Act articulated in Division 16 of Part 5 of Bill C-19 The Budget Implementation Act, 2022, which received royal assent on June 23, 2022 and was implemented on December 30, 2022.
+Extending the copyright term fulfilled one of Canada's outstanding obligations under the Canada-United States- Mexico Agreement (CUSMA), which came into force on July 1, 2020, and brought Canada in line with its trading partners.
 The extension of the copyright term is not retroactive.
 If, for example, an author died on June 1, 1970, copyright in their works expired on December 31, 2020.
 Works protected by copyright on or after December 30, 2022 will receive an additional 20 years of protection.
-However, any works whose copyright expired before December 30, 2022, will not receive an additional 20 years of protection.
+However, any works whose copyright expired before December 30, 2022, did not receive an additional 20 years of protection.

 However, this general rule of copyright duration is subject to several exceptions, including ones for government works and works of joint authorship.